Aliases for NDE1 Gene

 NDE1 (NudE Neurodevelopment Protein 1) is a Protein Coding gene.
 Diseases associated with NDE1 include Microhydranencephaly and Lissencephaly 4.
-Among its related pathways are Cell Cycle, Mitotic and Organelle biogenesis and maintenance.
+Among its related pathways are Regulation of PLK1 Activity at G2/M Transition and Mitotic Metaphase and Anaphase.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and microtubule binding.
 An important paralog of this gene is NDEL1.

 Required for centrosome duplication and formation and function of the mitotic spindle.
 Essential for the development of the cerebral cortex.
 May regulate the production of neurons by controlling the orientation of the mitotic spindle during division of cortical neuronal progenitors of the proliferative ventricular zone of the brain.
 Orientation of the division plane perpendicular to the layers of the cortex gives rise to two proliferative neuronal progenitors whereas parallel orientation of the division plane yields one proliferative neuronal progenitor and a post-mitotic neuron.
 A premature shift towards a neuronal fate within the progenitor population may result in an overall reduction in the final number of neurons and an increase in the number of neurons in the deeper layers of the cortex.